Symbiota2/Symbiota2/README.md

 1. Run `npm run i18n:init libs/<my-plugin>/src/i18n` to initialize an internationalization directory.

+2. Create a default language file `libs/<my-plugin>/src/i18n/translate/default`.
+The file should be a two letter language prefix (known to Google translate) with a suffix of `.json`.
+For example if you want to use English as the default to translate to other files, then create the file `libs/<my-plugin>/src/i18n/translate/default/en.json`

-2. Edit the internationalization files based on language
+3. Edit the language file as needed.

+4. (See below about getting a Google API translation key first).
+Run `npm run i18n:translate libs/<my-plugin>` to translate the default language to the other languages in the project.
+This will generate files in `npm run i18n:init libs/<my-plugin>/src/i18n/translate/default/generated` for the other languages in the project.
-3. Use ngx-translate's
+Alternatively use ngx-translate's
    [translate pipe or translation service](https://github.com/ngx-translate/core#5-use-the-service-the-pipe-or-the-directive) to create language-independent text in the UI.
-4. Run `npm run i18n` to merge all core & plugin internationalization files into [apps/ui/src/assets/i18n](./apps/ui/src/assets/i18n) where angular can serve them.
+7. Run `npm run i18n` to merge all core & plugin internationalization files into [apps/ui/src/assets/i18n](./apps/ui/src/assets/i18n) where angular can serve them.

-Run `npm run i18n:clean` to delete all merged translation files.

 Symbiota2 has support for refreshing all translations using the Google Translate API provided by Google Cloud.

-1. Acquire the API key from S2 Google Drive folder to use the Google Cloud instance and place it into a file named "gCloudTranslateKey.txt" in the bin directory of symbiota2 project structure.
+1. Acquire the API key from S2 Google Drive folder to use the Google Cloud instance and place it into a file named `gCloudTranslateKey.txt` in the `bin` directory of symbiota2 project structure.

-2. Run `node perform-translations.js <plugin directory names>` where plugin directory names is a list of one or more of the following options:
+2. Run `npm run i18n:translate` to translate all files or `npm run i18n:translate <plugin directory names>` where plugin directory names is a list of one or more of the following options:

     - ui-plugin-collection
     - ui-plugin-image